 Academic language and the multilingual classroom

-Many socio-cultural factors, such as the learning context within which a new language is offered, contribute to the way in which the linguistic repertoire of a multilingual pupil is built up.
-A study by Le Pichon (2012) focuses on the effect of formal/in-class language education on the acquisition of a new language.
+Many socio-cultural factors, such as the learning context within which a new language is offered, contribute to how the linguistic repertoire of a multilingual pupil is built up.
+A study by Le Pichon (2012)ifocuses on the effect of formal/in-class language education on the acquisition of a new language.
 The results show that language education in a school context contributes more to conscious communication than to bilingualism itself.
-Similarly, Prasad (2013) published a study that looks at what happens when you get pupils involved in research into their own language development and, in doing so, create awareness of their linguistic knowledge and language use: so-called meta-linguistic knowledge.
+Similarly, Prasad (2013)ipublished a study that looks at what happens when you get pupils involved in research into their own language development and, in doing so, create awareness of their linguistic knowledge and language use: so-called meta-linguistic knowledge.
 The results show that the development of meta-linguistic skills and the use of the home languages contribute to the process of learning the school language.
-Furthermore, getting the pupil involved in his/her own language development and evaluation has a positive impact on the process: a pupil who is more aware can use a transparent learning environment and his/her own language to work on the things that are important (Prasad 2013).
+Furthermore, getting the pupil involved in his/her own language development and evaluation has a positive impact on the process: a pupil who is more aware can use a transparent learning environment and his/her own language to work on the important things (Prasad 2013)i.

 Another way to encourage students is via mentoring and peer support.
-Recent studies have shown a positive effect of mentoring in the Netherlands (Vos et al. 2012).
-This study demonstrated that a year of mentoring had positive impact on children’s soft skills like self-esteem, self-efficacy and social skills next to cognitive and social network outcomes.
+Recent studies have shown a positive effect of mentoring in the Netherlands (Vos et al. 2012)i.
+This study demonstrated that a year of mentoring had a positive impact on children’s soft skills like self-esteem, self-efficacy, and social skills next to cognitive and social network outcomes.

-According to Nesse (2008) and Crul & Kraal (2004), the success of mentoring rests on the quality training of mentors, the cooperation of schools and the engagement of parents as well as children.
-Mentoring is culturally sensible: the frequently perceived similarity between mentors and mentees demonstrates a clearly positive effect on the identification between both.
-Pupils paired as mentor-mentee are able to use their mother tongue to communicate knowledge about the school and education system as well as help enhance linguistic skills of mentees, thus making the transition easier for them.
+According to Nesse (2008)iand Crul & Kraal (2004)i, the success of mentoring rests on the quality training of mentors, the cooperation of schools, and the engagement of parents as well as children.
+Mentoring is culturally sensible: the frequently perceived similarity between mentors and mentees demonstrates a positive effect on the identification between both.
+Pupils paired as mentor-mentees can use their mother tongue to communicate knowledge about the school and education system as well as help enhance the linguistic skills of mentees, thus making the transition easier for them.

-In a report from 2010, Rivera et al. compare several high scoring schools in the US that have a high percentage of multilingual pupils to see which factors contribute to having more high-achieving pupils.
+In a report from 2010, Rivera et al.icompare several high-scoring schools in the US that have a high percentage of multilingual pupils to see which factors contribute to having more high-achieving pupils.
 The comparison showed that what all schools had in common was that:

 1. they tended to organize many social activities;

-2. they all offered tutoring to pupils who have lower proficiency that their peers;
+2. they all offered tutoring to pupils who have lower proficiency than their peers;

 3. they all used the home languages of the pupils to explain things like difficult concepts;